 When anxiety hits, it can feel like a freight train slammed into you and knocked the wind right out.
-Other times it's like a roller coaster made its way into your gut, and you feel nauseated.
-It's debilitating and incredibly stressful, thanks to its unpredictable nature.
-(Note: Try this 90-second trick next time it pops up.)
+Other times, it's like a roller coaster made its way into your gut, and you feel nauseated.
+Anxiety can be debilitating and incredibly stressful, thanks to its unpredictable nature.
 If you suffer from chronic worrying or anxiety, you'll know all about this feeling, but if there's any silver lining in all this, it's that you're not alone, and there are ways to not worry and help curb anxiety.

-According to the National Institute of Mental Health, anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older.
-And who can blame us?
-With the world in turmoil and conflict all around us, there's a lot to worry about.
-But too much isn't healthy and can impact your happiness, relationships, and career.
+According to the National Institute of Mental Health, an estimated 19.1% of U.S. adults had any anxiety disorder in the past year and an estimated 31.1% of U.S. adults experience any anxiety disorder at some time in their lives.
+But too much anxiety isn't healthy and can impact your happiness, relationships, and career.
 So how do you stop anxiety naturally and curb your stress levels?
 We found a few common habits you can adopt to help reduce your tendency to worry and improve your well-being.

 Write Down Negative Thoughts